-As the end of the year draws near, we want to take a look at where we see the Market Research industry heading in 2018 and beyond.
+As we move forward to the second half of the year, we want to take a look at where we predict the remaining months will take the Market Research industry.

 Many of you know that 2016 gave way to discussions on wearable technology, big data, mobile research and many more innovative trends.
 This year we saw these exact topics grow and gain traction, and we foresee them growing further into 2018.